teovaira/role-prompts/ex1_simulating_multiple_roles.md

 ```

 **Analysis:**
 The skeptical persona questions the mainstream view and brings up counterarguments.
 Uses phrases like "deserves scrutiny" and "narrative".
-Points to historical climate variations and questions model accuracy.
+Points to historical climate variations and questions model accuracy and in general the climate science.
 More argumentative tone and focuses on uncertainty and economic concerns.
-Very different from the other two.

 ---